Lavedonio/Alexandria/README.md

 # Instackup
-This Python library is an open source way to standardize and simplify connections with cloud-based tools and databases and commonly used tools in data manipulation and analysis.
+This Python library is an open source way to standardize and simplify connections with cloud-based tools, databases and commonly used tools in data manipulation and analysis.
+It can help BI teams by having a unified source code for local development and testing as well as remote production (automated scheduled run) environments.

+This package is compatible with Google Cloud Composer image `composer-1.11.1-airflow-1.10.9`.

 # Index